Transmission and Distribution

 Learn more about the Jamestown to Ellendale transmission line.

-We're planning to upgrade and expand our existing Milbank Substation and add two new 115-Kv transmission lines: one from the existing Big Stone South Substation to the existing Milbank Substation and another from this same Milbank Substation to a newly proposed breaker station in Lac qui Parle County, Minnesota.
+We're upgrading and expanding our existing Milbank Substation and adding two new 115-kV transmission lines: one from the existing Big Stone South Substation to the existing Milbank Substation and another from this same Milbank Substation to a newly proposed breaker station in Lac qui Parle County, Minnesota.

 Learn more about the Milbank Area Reliability Project.